msimpsonnz/msimpsonnz.github.io/_posts/2019-09-13-DMS-Stream.md

 We then kick off our stored procedure on the MySQL source to generate some DB activity and once these have been processed through the streams we can run a S3 Select to see the updated records landing in S3.

 [<img src="{{ site.baseurl }}/images/2019-09-13-DMS-Stream/s3-select.png" style="width: 600px;"/>]({{ site.baseurl }}/images/2019-09-13-DMS-Stream/s3-select.png")

+I really like this architecture, we have established a streaming pattern which delivers the result without using any custom code, the only thing I have written is some TypeScript to output a CloudFormation stack!